JTech-Labs/MonumentalMountain/README.md

 Please do enjoy!

-`All source code under the MIT licence.
-Everything in the story/ `
+`All source code under the MIT licence`

+`Everything in the story folder under CC-BY-NC`